missionpinball/mpf-docs/install/mac.rst

 Eventually the installation process will handle many of the steps, like installing kivy, etc. It's just extra-manual for now.

 Questions?
 Comments?
 Need help?
-You can post a reply into the MPF new installers thread in the MPF Users Google Group: https://groups.google.com/g/mpf-users/c/gvDmmdcSe10
+You can post a reply into the MPF new installers for macOS thread in the MPF Users Google Group: https://groups.google.com/g/mpf-users/c/BIemtw17lx0

 Or email me, Brian Madden, brian@fastpinball.com.